zoiec/lita-your-weather/README.md

 # lita-your-weather

 lita-your-weather provides the ability to ask for the current weather conditions or for a 7 day forecast.
+This gem uses the www.apixu.com api to get the current weather and a 7 day weather forecast.

 ## Installation